menelik7/Bamazon/README.md

 ###### At Startup

-When the customer launches the app, he/she will be given the option to choose from a list of available items pulled from the `products` table:
+The will be given the option to choose from a list of available items pulled from the `products` table:

 ![Image of Customer View Initial Screen](https://menelik7.github.io/Bamazon/images/CustomerView1.PNG "Customer View Initial Screen")